-Diamond Carat Weight or Diamond Cut, Which Is Important?
+Diamond Carat Weight vs Diamond Cut: Which is Important?

-Most customers ponder on whether to go for ideal cut diamonds or large carat weight diamonds.
+Most people who want to buy diamonds online usually wonder whether to go for ideal cut diamonds or large carat weight diamonds.
 Carat weight is a major aspect to consider.
 Carat weight, together with the size and cut grade of diamonds will be largely affected by what you consider large especially in terms of the diamond’s diameter.
 So, which of these two are you willing to overlook to get quality diamonds?

 When pushed to a corner, I would pick diamond cut over carat weight.
 The cut will bring out the diamond’s brilliance.
 A 0.25ct ideal cut diamond ring would be a better option than an unattractively cut 1.00ct diamond which is no doubt more expensive.